bonomani/devmon/docs/TEMPLATES.md

 fsbIFree  : CHAIN  : {fsiIFree} {fsInfo}
 ```

-The OIDs named fsb.+ can be used in transforms and in the TABLE directive in
-file 'message'.

-From a theoretical stand point, the SET transform complements the set of
-transforms.
-There was already the possibility to set a leaf-type OID to a
+There is the possibility to set a `leaf` OID to constant value
-constant value, using a statement like:
 ```
 AScalar  : MATH   : 123
 ```